eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 The difference between linearizable consistency and sequential consistency is that linearizable consistency requires that the order of operations seen by the processes is the same as the real-time order that they were issued in.

-Strong consistency can only be guaranteed if systems use mechanisms like transactions or synchronization variables {% cite distributed-systems -l 375 %}.
+Strong consistency can only be guaranteed if systems use mechanisms like transactions or synchronization variables, which will decrease the overall performance of the system {% cite distributed-systems -l 375 %}.

 ### Weak consistency models